A cost of doing business, but a stable one

 A universal awareness of the risks of smoking is at the heart of the decisions in the industry's favour.
 With the risks associated with tobacco use so well known, tobacco companies have no legal duty – and no current ability – to provide a risk-free combustible cigarette.

 A large number of 'lights' cases were brought by Italian plaintiffs in recent years.
-These cases arise where an individual claims that they were misled into thinking that cigarettes labelled 'light' were less harmful than other cigarettes.
-In 2008 the Italian Court of Cassation ruled that the meaning of the descriptor 'light' was not actionable in itself, and refused to find that British American Tobacco Italia had misled the public.
+These cases arise where an individual claims they were misled into thinking that cigarettes labelled 'light' were less harmful than other cigarettes.
+In 2008 the Italian Court of Cassation ruled the meaning of the descriptor 'light' was not actionable in itself, and refused to find that British American Tobacco Italia had misled the public.

 As of November 2009, only a handful remain of the more than four thousand 'lights' cases brought before the Justices of the Peace courts in Italy.
 Over the last few years, the vast majority have been suspended or ruled-on in the tobacco industry’s favour.